A-Dying-Pig/YiranLei.github.io/dota2_ember_spirit.md

 </div>

-Both approaches frustrate opponents—“Why won’t you fight me?”—but that confusion is exactly the point.
+Both approaches frustrate opponents—“Why can't we fight together?”—but that confusion is exactly the point.
 Ember wins by splitting attention, isolating targets, and controlling the battlefield, not by fighting everyone at once.

 ## <img src="https://static.wikia.nocookie.net/dota2_gamepedia/images/8/8b/Emoticon_disappear.gif" width="36" style="vertical-align: middle;"> Survivability